SpaceWerx/Project_1_GM/README.md

   - Download DBeaver https://dbeaver.io/download/
   - Download PostgreSQL https://www.postgresql.org/download/

-- All the `code` required to get started
-- Images of what it should look like
+-  In order to fullfill the requirements of building this service, please refer to the ##Usage section below.
+You may also reference the code contained within my repository above.

 ## Usage
 * After fully installing the required technoglogies, create a new Maven project in your IDE.
-  From there, build out your models, controllers, utilities, and services for testing.
+  From there, build out your models, controllers, utilities, and services for testing

+  Here is the general structure of our service:

    - Models: User, Reimbursements,
-      -Enums: ReimbursementType, Status
+         - Enums: ReimbursementType, Status, Role

-   - Controllers:
+   - Controllers: UserController, ReimbursementController, AuthController

+   - Services: UserService, ReimbursementService, AuthService

+   - DAO/Repository:  UserDAO, ReimbursementDAO

+   - Utilities: ConnectionFactory